🚨 Scam Guide · 2026

 How to Avoid

-• It's fine to chat and explore, but know that most jineteros work on commission
+• It's fine to chat and explore, but know that most jineteros work on commission.

-• Research restaurants and bars in advance on Cuba travel forums
+• Research restaurants and bars in advance on Cuba travel forums.

-• Walk away from 'guides' who seem to steer rather than accompany
+• Walk away from 'guides' who seem to steer rather than accompany.

 Scam #2

-'Your Hotel/Restaurant is Closed' Redirect
+The Old Havana 'Place is Closed' Redirect

 🔶 Medium